This section is peer reviewed.

 Tables should not include rotated text, color or shading intended to denote meaning (it will not display the same on all devices), images, or vertical or diagonal lines

 General information about tables and figures

 The placement of tables and figures on the page may change during typesetting from where you put it in your manuscript.
 For this reason, please do not refer to tables and figures using the words “following”, “below”, or “above”, as its final placement may change.

-Tables and figures are numbered consecutively.
-Provide a caption for each.
-The caption is placed above both figures and tables, with the figure or table number in bold.
-The caption should end in a full stop.
+Tables and figures are numbered consecutively, with the figure or table number in bold.
+Each should be provided with a label.
+The label should end in a full stop.

 Use footnotes rather than endnotes.
 These will appear at the bottom of each page.
 All notes should be used only where crucial clarifying information needs to be conveyed.

 Avoid using notes for purposes of referencing, with in-text citations used instead.
 If in-text citations cannot be used, a source can be cited as part of a note.
 Please place the footnote marker after the end punctuation in the text wherever possible.